PhilipQuirke/verified_transformers/mixed_model.md

 Overall we prefer hypothesis 2

 ## Hypothesis 2
-Our second hypothesis is that the model handles three classes of questions as peers:
+Our current hypothesis is that the model handles three classes of questions as peers:
-- ADD: Addition in mixed model uses same tasks (BA, MC, US, DnCm) as addition model.
+- **ADD:** Addition in mixed model uses same tasks (BA, MC, US, DnCm) as addition model.
-- SUB: Subtraction with positive answer uses tasks that mirror the addition tasks (BS, BO, MZ, etc)
+- **SUB:** Subtraction with positive answer uses tasks that mirror the addition tasks
-- NEG: Subtraction with negative answer usies a third set of tasks (NS, TBA, TBA, etc)
+- **NEG:** Subtraction with negative answer uses a third set of tasks

+This lead us to change the Add sub-task abbreviations to give a more coherent set across the 3 question classes:

+PQR

+We will need to update the text and all diagrams in Paper 2.

 Our second hypothesis is that the model's algorithm steps for n-digit are:
 - H1: Store the question operator (+ or -)